Table of contents:

 Tortilla-based dishes

 - Tacos al Pastor.
 These savory tacos are exemplary street Mexican food.
-The «taquero» prepares thinly sliced marinated pork on a vertical spit, which brings to mind Middle Eastern shawarma.
+The «taquero» prepares thinly sliced marinated pork on a vertical spit, bringing Middle Eastern shawarma to mind.
 They typically serve it in warm tortillas with pineapple, cilantro, and onion.

 - Tlayudas.
-Directly from Oaxaca, tlayudas are large crispy tortillas with refried beans, cheese, avocado, lettuce, and your choice of meat.
-Some people know them as “Mexican pizzas,” these important street food treats have an incredible mixture of flavors.
+From Oaxaca, tlayudas are big crispy tortillas with beans, cheese, avocado, lettuce, and meat you choose.
+Some people call them “Mexican pizzas.”
+They have many good flavors together.

 - Tostadas.
-Those are crispy tortillas with a variety of toppings, including beans, sliced chicken or beef, lettuce, tomatoes, cheese, and salsa.
-The combination of textures and flavors makes them a favorite street food option.
+These are crispy tortillas with toppings like beans, chicken or beef slices, lettuce, tomatoes, cheese, and salsa.
+The mix of textures and tastes makes them a popular street food.

 - Quesadillas.
-A popular street Mexican food, quesadillas have cheese inside and often savory fillings.
-Those can involve meat, mushrooms, vegetables, cheese, squash blossoms, and spicy salsa.
-You can add some salsa, guacamole, or sour cream, they are a crowd-pleasing snack.
+Quesadillas are a famous street food.
+They have cheese inside and sometimes meat, mushrooms, vegetables, more cheese, squash flowers, and spicy salsa.
+You can add salsa, guacamole, or sour cream.
+People love to eat them.

 - Sopes.
-These thick corn tortillas have beans, meat, lettuce, cheese, and salsa.
-People can fry the tortillas until they are crispy on the outside but remain soft and chewy on the inside, creating a satisfying street food dish.
+These thick corn tortillas have beans, meat, lettuce, cheese, and salsa on top.
+People fry them so they are crispy outside but still soft inside.
+They are very tasty.

 Other dishes with corn

 - Pozole.
-This hearty and comforting soup features hominy (dried corn kernels) cooked with meat, usually pork.
-Its flavorful broth is also seasoned with chili peppers, garlic, and spices and comes with fresh garnishes like shredded cabbage, radishes, onions, and lime.
-Pozole is a popular street food dish, particularly during celebrations.
-Check out our pozole article! 🥣
+This warm and filling soup has hominy (dried corn) cooked with meat, usually pork.
+The soup has a tasty broth with chili peppers, garlic, and spices.
+People put fresh toppings on it like cabbage, radishes, onions, and lime.
+Pozole is a popular street food, especially at parties and celebrations.
+Check out our pozole article!

 - Marquesitas.
-A beloved Yucatan street dessert, marquesitas feature crispy crepes filled with Edam cheese and rolled into cones.
-They’re commonly topped with Nutella, condensed milk, or other sweet spreads, resulting in a delightful fusion of flavors.
+These are a loved street dessert from Yucatan.
+They are crispy crepes with Edam cheese inside and rolled into cones.
+People put Nutella, condensed milk, or other sweet things on top.
+This makes a tasty mix of flavors.

 Non-corn dishes

 - Aguas Frescas.
-Stay refreshed with these colorful and delicious beverages which have some fresh fruits, water, and sugar.
-From refreshing horchata (rice-based drink) to tamarind and sweet Jamaica (hibiscus) flavors, aguas frescas are perfect for you to try them on a hot day.
+Stay cool with these colorful and tasty drinks.
+They have fresh fruits, water, and sugar.
+You can try horchata (a rice drink), tamarind, or sweet Jamaica (hibiscus) flavors.
+Aguas frescas are great to drink on a hot day.

 - Molletes.
-These open-faced sandwiches consist of bolillo bread with different toppings.
-Those may include refried beans, and melted cheese, and often go together with salsa, pico de gallo, or avocado.
-Molletes are a popular street food breakfast option that provides a hearty start to the day.
+These are open sandwiches made with bolillo bread.
+They have toppings like refried beans and melted cheese.
+People also add salsa, pico de gallo, or avocado.
+Molletes are a popular street breakfast that gives you a good start to the day.

 - Camotes.
-Sweet potatoes are roasted in traditional clay ovens until caramelized and tender.
-Sprinkled with cinnamon, sugar, and a drizzle of condensed milk, camotes offer a deliciously sweet street food treat.
+Sweet potatoes are cooked in clay ovens until they are soft and sweet.
+They have cinnamon, sugar, and some condensed milk on top.
+Camotes are a sweet street food snack.

 - Ceviche.
-Ceviche is a zesty seafood dish made with raw fish or shrimp marinated in citrus juices and mixed with onions, tomatoes, cilantro, and chili peppers.
-The acid from the citrus juices “cooks” the fish, resulting in a tangy and vibrant street food delight.
+It is a fresh seafood dish made with raw fish or shrimp.
+They sit in lemon or lime juice to get soft.
+Then they are mixed with onions, tomatoes, cilantro, and chili peppers.
+The sour juice cooks the fish and makes a tasty street food.

 Regional Variations in Street Mexican Food

-Street Mexican food is a culinary treasure trove that showcases the diverse flavors and regional specialties of the country.
-Each region boasts its own unique street food creations, adding a delightful twist to the vibrant tapestry of Mexican cuisine.
-Let’s explore some of the regional variations in street Mexican food that will surely tantalize your taste buds.
+Street Mexican food is a culinary treasure trove that showcases the country’s diverse flavors and regional specialties.
+Each region boasts unique street food creations, adding a delightful twist to the beautiful tapestry of Mexican cuisine.
+Let’s explore some regional variations in street Mexican food that will surely tantalize your taste buds.

 Mexico City